NappingPiglet/dicecloud-v2-guide/creating-a-library/parser-documentation.md

 {% endhint %}

 {% hint style="warning" %}
-Arrays must currently be defined in the same place they are accessed; an upcoming update will allow them to be defined in a new "constant" property with the syntax `[1,2,3,4,5,6]`, and accessed later via `variable[index]`.
+Arrays must either be declared in the same place they are accessed or in a constant property with the syntax `[1,2,3,4,5,6]` and accessed later via `variable[index]`.
-{% endhint %}

-{% hint style="warning" %}
-Ancestor reference variables \(e.g.`#attribute`\) are not currently implemented, and will be added in an upcoming update.
 {% endhint %}

 ## Operators